sturmk/GEMSGUI/Resources/README-linux.md

 ## How to run GEM-Selektor

-* To run GEM-Selektor application, open a terminal and execute the following:
+* To run GEM-Selektor application (Linux x86_64), open a terminal and execute the following:

 (ensure that the file is executable by right-click -> Properties -> Premissions "Allow executing file as a program")